 Senseonics, an American company from Maryland has gotten the green light from the relevant authority (the FDA) for its Eversense, a device that monitors glucose in the body.

-The system aims to completely replace the classic "finger prick" that diabetics do to evaluate their condition, reducing from a dozen or more measurements to just 2 per day (to calibrate the machine): it is an important step forward, that with a small transmitting system allows you to have 90 days of data at hand (on your mobile)
+The system aims to completely replace the classic "finger prick" that diabetics do to evaluate their condition, reducing from a dozen or more measurements to just 2 per day (to calibrate the machine): it is an important step forward, that with a small transmitting system allows you to have 90 days of data at hand (on your mobile phone).

 A little friend